torrange/turtle/README.md

 # Turtle

-**A simple and fast cache, written in Go**
+**A simple and fast in-memory cache, written in Go**

 This README is currently a WIP.
-Please `Watch This Space`.
+Please `Watch This Space`